jawslouis/MakePlacePlugin/README.md

 No. You can only load layouts when in furniture layout mode, in your own house.

 ### Is it safe to use the plugin?
 Since all third-party plugins are not in line with the game's terms of service, there is always an inherent risk.
-The plugin's automated furniture placement may also be detectable by the server since there is a very short interval between placing each furniture.
-(If there is enough demand, I can include an option to customize the time interval between each furniture placement.)
+The plugin's automated furniture placement may also be detectable by the server as there is a very short interval between placing each furniture.
+You can increase the time interval between each furniture placement to reduce this risk.

-That said, I believe that the risks are low since SE focuses more on ToS violations that upset the game-balance (e.g. RMT).
+Overall, I believe that the danger is low since SE focuses more on ToS violations that upset the game-balance (e.g. RMT).
 You can also reduce your risk by keeping a low profile and not mentioning the use of the plugin within the game.

 ### How do I update the plugin?
 When an update is available, simply return to the plugins window and click on the "Update Plugins" button.